Medical Laboratory Assistant (MLA) Short-term Certificate

-Policies and Curriculum for the Associate Degree Clinical Laboratory Technician program are subject to change at any time.
-Written notice will be given to all students enrolled in MLT courses prior to implementation of change.
+Policies and Curriculum for the Medical Laboratory Assistant program are subject to change at any time.
+Written notice will be given to all students enrolled in MLA courses prior to implementation of change.

-Once enrolled in the MLT program but prior to being scheduled for any clinical experience, the student must
+Once enrolled in the MLA program but prior to being scheduled for any clinical experience, the student must

 1. Provide a current Health Division Student Health Form (to be provided) that has been completed by a licensed physician or nurse practitioner.

-2. Have the ability to perform essential functions as listed on health form.
+2. Have the ability to perform eligibility criteria as listed on health form.

 3. Present proof that they have received the three (3) Hepatitis B vaccinations or proof of immunity to the Hepatitis B virus.
 If a student chooses not to receive the Hepatitis B vaccine, they must sign a form indicating their refusal (waiver form).

-4. Purchase of professional liability insurance through the College as required by MLT program.
+4. Purchase of professional liability insurance through the College as required by MLA program.